open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

 A token is the ticket for joining the room.
 The token contains information through which clients can connect to server application.
 Note that the different rooms may have different network information, so the room must be specified for token resource.
 The same token cannot be reused if it has been used once.
 Re-generate token if clients need to connect at the second time.<br>

 Data Model:<br>
-Token data in Json example:
+Token data in JSON example:

     object(Tokens):
     {